GoAlexander/harbour-exporter/README.md

     GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with Battery Log.
+    You should have received a copy of the GNU General Public License along with Exporter..
 If not, see http://www.gnu.org/licenses/.